4 MARCH, 2016

 Actual enrollment will end up somewhat lower than this because some people will not pay their premiums or will have their coverage terminated due to inconsistencies on their applications, and there is typically additional attrition as the year progresses (e.g., as some enrollees get jobs with health benefits).
 For example, in 2015 paid enrollees totaled 10.2 million as of end of March and 9.3 million as of the end of September.
 If a similar pattern holds, actual enrollment should end 2016 over 10 million, which was the target established by the Department of Health and Human Services (HHS).
 (There are reasons to believe that attrition may be lower this year, including the fact that terminations occurring during open enrollment have already been subtracted from official signup figures, which was not the case previously.)

 While enrollment is in line with the HHS target announced in advance of this year’s open enrollment, it is short of earlier projections by the Congressional Budget Office (CBO), which became an implicit yardstick for judging the law.
-In March 2015, CBO projected average monthly marketplace enrollment of 21 million in calendar year 2016, though recently lowered that forecast to 13 million.
+In March 2015, CBO projected average monthly marketplace enrollment of 21 million in the calendar year 2016, though recently lowered that forecast to 13 million.

 In this analysis, we look at why enrollment may be lower than projected by CBO and discuss the potential for future enrollment growth.